 Skip to content

-With its vibrant High Street, globally-renowned museums and eclectic range of residencies, Kensington holds the position as one of London’s most well-regarded neighbourhoods.
+With a vibrant High Street, globally-renowned museums and eclectic range of residencies, the Kensington area of London is one of the most prestigious.

 Set adjacent to Hyde Park, Kensington Gardens is a beautiful network of lawns and pathways that’s tailor-made for runners, dog-walkers and summertime picnics.
 Kensington High Street forms the area’s bustling centre with an array of retail and grocery offerings; by contrast, the peaceful alleyway of Kensington Church Walk is lined with antiques and arts boutiques.
 The Serpentine Gallery, Royal Albert Hall and museums of South Kensington make up the neighbourhood’s enriching hub of culture.